selfdirectedcoin/selfdirectedcoin/README.md

  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the SelfDirectedCoin client sofware, see http://www.SelfDirectedCoin.org.
+For more information, as well as an immediately useable, binary version of the SelfDirectedCoin client sofware, see https://github.com/selfdirectedcoin.

+Because if you don't have your own cryptocurrency these days, you've already failed.

 License
 -------